 Army Emergency Relief (AER)

 Army Emergency Relief (AER) is a private, nonprofit organization that was created to help Soldiers and their Family members who experience financial emergencies.
 AER provides funds to help Soldiers with immediate financial needs with rent, utilities, emergency travel, etc. AER also provides emergency funds to Soldiers' orphans and Surviving Spouses and offers undergraduate scholarships to Spouses and Children of both active and retired Soldiers.
 Established in 1942, AER has assisted more than 4 million Soldiers and Family members with more than $2 billion in support.
-In 2019, AER processed over 40,000 cases, providing $70 million in no-interest loans and grants and awarded more than $8 million in scholarships to Spouses and Children of Soldiers.
+On an annual basis, AER provides over $50 million in Zero-Interest Loans and $10 million in grants to more than 45,000 Soldiers, and another $10 million in educational scholarships for Army Spouses and Children.

 Expanded Eligibility to Army National Guard and U.S. Army Reserve Soldiers Activated in Support of COVID-19 Relief Efforts: